Chocolate Sundae Royale – We Should Cocoa #47

 - 4 small scoops Swiss chocolate ice-cream

-- ½ cup hot caramel fudge sauce (see above)
+- ½ cup hot caramel fudge sauce (see below)

 - ¼ cup blackcurrant sauce (with an optional slug of added cassis for extra decadence)

-Melt ¼ a cup of golden caster sugar in a pan over medium heat, then let it simmer for a couple of minutes until it turns a bronzy colour.
+Melt the sugar in a pan over a medium heat, then let it simmer for a couple of minutes until it turns a bronzy colour.
 Remove from the heat.

-Meanwhile heat ½ cup of double cream in a separate pan with ½ tsp of vanilla extract until hot.
+Meanwhile heat the double cream in a separate pan with the vanilla extract until hot.
 Pour into the caramel and stir hard until smooth.

-Simmer 150g blackcurrants with 75 ml water for about ten minutes to soften the fruit.
+Simmer the blackcurrants with 75 ml water for about ten minutes to soften the fruit.

 Press the mixture through a sieve, extracting as much juice as possible.
 Throw the remaining pulp in the compost.

-- Place one of the brownie quarters at the bottom of each sundae glass.
+Place one of the blackcurrant brownie quarters at the bottom of each sundae glass.